nuxeo/nuxeo-sample-multi-final1/README.md

 Its package sets the common package as a package dependency.

-Note that dedicated common and vertical packages are needed to be referenced in the final studio project application definition too.
+Note that the corresponding common package is needed to be referenced in the studio project application definition.

 ## Packaging and Deployment